Smoking Ban in Multi-Unit Housing

 The City will be holding multiple community outreach meetings throughout the City to provide information to landlords, tenants, HOA boards and homeowners regarding the key provisions of the Ordinance, frequently asked questions, City contact information, enforcement procedures, etc. Prior to any community meetings, public notice will be published in the Culver City News and sent via email to those signed up on the City email notification system.
-Click to subscribe
+Subscribe to updates about Housing Issues.

 Date: Thursday, May 14, 2015

 Location: Patacchia Room, Culver City City Hall, 9770 Culver Boulevard, 1st Floor